mqraitem/CS655-Networks-Final-Project/README.md

-to run the file:

-* sudo python3 server-my.py
+Instructions:

+1- Install:
+$sudo ./install

-Then go to your favourite browser, and then type: localhost.
+Then go to your favourite browser, and then type: